denten-books/plain-text/main.md

 Like the smoke alarm, literary gadgets are governed and internalize government in ways that we have only began to comprehend.
-And as will become apparent in the later sections of this chapter, some structural decisions in the making of such devices are explicitly designed to resist tampering, access, and interpretation.
-They obscure the flows of code and codex under the familiar guise of surface representation.
+And as will become apparent in the later sections of this chapter, some structural decisions in the making of such devices are explicitly designed to resist tampering, access, or interpretation.
+They obscure the flows of code and codex under the familiar guise of surface inscription.

 ### 3.2 Form as Concrete and Universal